Bharat Virasat-Pattadakal Temples

 The next temple as one proceeds southwards is the Mallikarjuna temple.
 It was originally called the Trailokeswara temple in honour of the Queen Trailokya Mahadevi.
 It was built for the same purpose, at the same time as Virupaksha temple which stands beside it.
 One noticeable difference between these two is that the Mallikarjuna temple has a hemispherical amalaka, while the Virupaksha temple has a four-sided one.

-The Virupaksha temple is the largest temple in the complex and is an active house of Hindu worship.
+The Virupaksha temple is the largest temple in the complex and is an active house of worship.
 It is the southernmost temple within the main complex.
 It is located within its own compound wall, and consists of a tall vimana with axial mandapas and peripheral sub-shrines round the court, enclosed by a wall with gopura-entrances in front and behind.
 The massive gopuras are among the earliest of this style.
 The compound-wall of the complex, following the plan of the group itself, has on its coping kuta and said-heads, suggestive of a derivation from the Shore-temple at Mahabalipuram-a device which gives the impression of a lower storey when viewed from a distance.

 The Papanatha temple is accessible via a short and narrow pathway that connects it to the main temple complex.
 It boasts of a vimana of the northern style with an elaborately carved sukanasa at front.
 Both the amalaka and kalash are missing.
 It is the largest temple in the group in the rekha nagara style.